gromacs/gromacs/docs/api/gmxlibs.rst

 options so that you have a better chance of building a compatible binary.
 (I.e. it helps :func:`gromacs_check_compiler` succeed.)

+In addition to hints variables for CMake :cmake:`enable_language` and :cmake:`find_package`, the hints file sets ``GMX_CMAKE_VERSION`` in case the client build system needs to know the version of CMake that was used to build the |Gromacs| installation.

 MPI support
 -----------